devopsvillage-admin/linux-foundation-coupon/README.md

-# [80 % OFF] Linux Foundation Coupons (Updated For October 2024)
+# [80 % OFF] Linux Foundation Coupons (Updated For November 2024)

 Looking for the latest Linux Foundation coupons codes?
 We got you covered.

 In this page you will get CKA , CKAD and CKS discount code for 2024 but also other Linux Foundation courses and certifications .

-As a certified CKAD, CKA, CKS professional, I am committed to assisting you in obtaining kubernetes exam voucher at a significantly reduced price, saving you hundreds of dollars.
+As a certified CKAD, CKA, CKS professional, we are committed to assisting you in obtaining kubernetes exam voucher at a significantly reduced price, saving you hundreds of dollars.

 > Note: We update the Linux Foundation certification offers every month based on official notifications from the Linux Foundation.
 Feel free to bookmark this page to stay updated with the latest coupons.